xxiang13/R/README.md

 # R
-Data Analysis and Machine Learning in R
+Data Analysis, Machine Learning and Shinny Apps in R